History of Hard Hats

 Hard hats save lives and prevent injuries on the job — and have done so for many years.

-The Role of Hard Hats in the History of Construction Worker Safety
+Hard Hat History: The Role of Hard Hats in Construction Worker Safety

 Also known as construction safety helmets, modern hard hats are updated versions of ancient battle helmets that have been in use for close to 4,000 years.
 One of the earliest helmets was unearthed near the ancient Greek city of Mycenae.
 Scholars date it at around 1700 BC, near the end of the Bronze Age.
 This early helmet consisted of pieces of ivory made from boar tusks.
 The tusk pieces were attached to a leather cap with felt padding on the inside.
 The boar tusk helmet did not provide the same level of protection as a metal helmet.
 But, the boar tusk helmet helped protect the head against injuries.